wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/3-explore-alert-policies-microsoft-365.md

 In Microsoft 365 Defender, related alerts are aggregated together to form [incidents](/microsoft-365/security/defender/incidents-overview?azure-portal=true).
 Incidents will always provide the broader context of an attack.
 However, analyzing alerts can be valuable when deeper analysis is required.

 The Alerts queue shows the current set of alerts.
-You get to the alerts queue from **Incidents &amp; alerts &gt; Alerts** on the navigation pane in the Microsoft 365 Defender portal.
+You get to the alerts queue from **Incidents & alerts > Alerts** on the navigation pane in the Microsoft 365 Defender portal.

 :::image type="content" source="../media/alerts-page-in-microsoft-365-defender-fcf6f72e.png" alt-text="Screenshot of the Alerts page in the Microsoft 365 Defender portal.":::